WelcomeWells Alumni

 What will happen to the Wells College Association of Alumnae and Alumni (WCA)?

 Leaders of the WCA are working with the HWS Office of Advancement to create programming and events that bring Wells graduates together.
-Hobart and William Smith Colleges will announce details as appropriate.
+Hobart and William Smith Colleges will announce details as they come together

 Will the WCA hold an Annual Meeting or elections for officers?

-Over the coming months, WCA alum leaders are collaborating with HWS to define a new way of operating as part of the HWS Office for Advancement.
+Over the coming months, WCA alum leaders will be collaborating with HWS to define a new way of operating as part of the HWS community.
 We have identified, as a priority, a desire to preserve and continue Wells’ legacy.
 During this period of transition, it is too soon to set plans for an Annual Meeting or elections.
 Alums will hear more about the WCA and new opportunities for input and connection soon.

 Will the WCA become an independent nonprofit?

-No. The legacy agreement with HWS enables the WCA to partner with the HWS Office of Advancement to create programming and events that bring Wells alums together.
+No. The legacy agreement with HWS enables the WCA to partner with the HWS Office of Advancement to create programming and events that bring Wells alumnae/i together.

-Is HWS planning to reach out to alums?
+Is HWS planning to reach out to Wells graduates?